What to buy in a Spanish grocery store

-We love visiting fresh markets when we travel, but except for dried herbs and spices, most of the goods won’t make it through US Customs.
+We love visiting fresh markets when we travel.
+But except for dried herbs and spices, most of the goods won’t make it through US Customs.
 Once we’ve snapped dozens of photos of mounds of vegetables and tables of glistening fish on ice, we head to a neighborhood grocery store (the kind where homemakers, not tourists, shop) to stock up on food essentials to bring home.

 Here’s our Spanish grocery list: